char-lie-ho/COMM2216-user-document/docs/instructionSet3.md

 ## Conclusion

-By following this guide, you have now learned how to:
+By following this guide, you have learned how to:

 - Add and manage customized Server emojis and stickers.
 - Enable friends to make their own emojis and stickers.